 What is an inventory?

-The U.S. Fish and Wildlife Service defines inventory as a survey that estimates the presence, abundance, and distribution of species, habitats, ecological communities, or abiotic resources at a particular time (701 FW 2 Policy on Inventory and Monitoring in the NWRS).
+The U.S. Fish and Wildlife Service defines an inventory as a survey that estimates the presence, abundance, or distribution of species, habitats, ecological communities, or abiotic features at a particular time (701 FW 2 Policy on Inventory and Monitoring in the NWRS).

 What is monitoring?

 - Baseline Monitoring.
 Monitoring that is not tied to specific predictions of how a natural resource will respond to management or environmental stressors, but instead is designed to document change over time of a natural resource.
-Also referred to as ‘surveillance monitoring,’ examples include monitoring climatic parameters, species population trends over time, disease incidence, contaminants, and wilderness character.
+Also referred to as surveillance monitoring, examples include monitoring wildlife population trends, disease incidence, climate change, and wilderness character.

 - Monitoring to Inform Management.
 Monitoring to assess whether a natural resource is approaching or exceeding a known threshold, or if a resource is responding to a management action or system stressor in a specified manner.
 This type of monitoring involves defining the threshold values or expected response, then surveying to measure the response or a closely related indicator.
 Comparing monitoring results with these expected values may show a need for initiating, intensifying, or altering management actions.
 In this policy, it generally means monitoring in an adaptive management context to improve management or evaluate progress toward achieving management objectives.
-Use of the term may also include what is referred to as ‘targeted’ monitoring.
+It is also considered a type of targeted monitoring.